-THE NATIONAL HEALTH AND MEDICAL RESEARCH COUNCIL AND THE DEPARTMENT'S STANDARD PRECAUTIONS FOR INFECTION CONTROL RECOMMEND WAYS TO REDUCE HEALTH RISKS WHICH ARE EXERCISED AT GULIYALI PRESCHOOL:

-- Use of colour-coded cleaning cloths for different areas and cleaning uses (such as all-purpose cleaner- BLUE, bathroom cleaner- GREEN, toilet-bowl cleaner- RED, lunch tables- YELLOW, floors, ORANGE) ensuring the colour-coded cleaning cloths labelled sign is visible in the bathroom, lunchroom and kitchen of Guliyali Preschool and that all staff are aware of where these signs are located in the Preschool and of the code. - Tissues, face cloths or cloth towels are not used for more than one child. - Gloves and tissues are used when wiping a child's nose, after wiping a child's nose, wash hands thoroughly with soap and warm water, or use an alcohol-based hand rub. - Gloves, paper towels and tissues are disposed of immediately after use into a container with a disposable lining. - Children do not share food, water bottles, sheets and pillowcases, cloth towels or other personal items. - Hand basins are not used for food and drink preparation or rinsing soiled clothing. - Care is taken with all bodily fluids, secretions and excreta. - Use of disposable gloves at all times when dealing with bodily fluids, secretions or excreta. - Display hygiene procedures in bathroom/toilet areas, lunchroom and kitchen.
+- THE NATIONAL HEALTH AND MEDICAL RESEARCH COUNCIL AND THE DEPARTMENT'S STANDARD PRECAUTIONS FOR INFECTION CONTROL RECOMMEND WAYS TO REDUCE HEALTH RISKS WHICH ARE EXERCISED AT GULIYALI PRESCHOOL: - Use of colour-coded cleaning cloths for different areas and cleaning uses (such as bathroom basins GREEN, toilets BLUE, lunch tables YELLOW, craft tables PINK, floors ORANGE) ensuring the colour-coded cleaning cloths labelled sign is visible in the bathroom, lunchroom, kitchen, creative arts area and laundry of Guliyali Preschool and that all staff are aware of where these signs are located in the Preschool and of the code (refer to Cleaning Cloth Code attached and marked 'A'). - Tissues, face cloths or cloth towels are not used for more than one child. - Gloves and tissues are used when wiping a child's nose, after wiping a child's nose, wash hands thoroughly with soap and warm water, or use an alcohol-based hand rub. - Gloves, paper towels and tissues are disposed of immediately after use into a container with a disposable lining. - Children do not share food, water bottles, sheets and pillowcases, cloth towels or other personal items. - Hand basins are not used for food and drink preparation or rinsing soiled clothing. - Care is taken with all bodily fluids, secretions and excreta. - Use of disposable gloves at all times when dealing with bodily fluids, secretions or excreta. - Display hygiene procedures in bathroom/toilet areas, lunchroom and kitchen.